manonthemat/shared-piggy-bank/README.md

 # Shared Piggy Bank

-This repo has a simple Plutus Contract that acts as a shared piggy bank.
+This repo houses a simple Plutus Contract that acts as a shared piggy bank.

 ## Setting up